HL7/cqf-recommendations/input/pagecontent/documentation-conformance.md

 The [Libraries](libraries.html) page provides an overview of the usage of Library resources to represent computable content, as well as general guidance for authoring shareable logic using CQL.
 In summary:

-* Logic distributed as part of content implementation guides SHALL conform to at least the ShareableLibrary profile
+* Logic distributed as part of content implementation guides SHALL conform to at least the ShareableLibrary profile defined in [CRMI](https://build.fhir.org/ig/HL7/crmi-ig)
-* Logic distributed as part of content implementation guides SHOULD conform to the Computable, Publishable, and Executable profiles, and SHALL provide documentation describing the expected packaging and distribution targets for content.
+* Logic distributed as part of content implementation guides SHOULD conform to the Computable, Publishable, and Executable profiles, in [Using CQL With FHIR](https://build.fhir.org/ig/HL7/cql-ig), CRMI, and this impplelemtnation guide and SHALL provide documentation describing the expected packaging and distribution targets for content.

 ### Levels of Conformance